Wise Card vs Revolut Card: A Full Comparison on Features and Fees 2025

 What type of cards are they?

-Both the Revolut card and the Wise card are prepaid debit cards linked to digital accounts, issued on either the Visa or Mastercard network.
-Both cards are broadly accepted globally - just look out for the network logo when you need to pay, or when you want to make a cash withdrawal.
+Both the Revolut card and the Wise card are prepaid debit cards linked to digital accounts.
+Revolut cards are issued on the Visa network.
+Wise cards can be issued on either the Visa or Mastercard network.
+Both cards are broadly accepted globally – just look out for the network logo when you need to pay, or when you want to make a cash withdrawal.

 Are Revolut and Wise cards available in the UK?